Government Mortgages Versus Conventional Loans

 HUD Chater 13 Bankruptcy Agency Guidelines

 Borrowers in Chapter 13 Bankruptcy repayment can qualify after making 12 timely payments to the bankruptcy trustee:

-- There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for an FHA loan
+- There is no waiting period after the Chapter 13 Bankruptcy discharged date to qualify for an FHA loan.

 VA Government Mortgages Versus Conventional Loans

 There is no annual mortgage insurance premium on VA loans.
-However, there is a one time VA Funding Fee that can be rolled into the VA loan balance.
+There is a one-time VA Funding Fee that can be rolled into the VA loan balance.

 Who Are Eligible For VA Mortgages?